Cavaliers vs. Magic odds, prediction, spread, time: 2026 NBA picks for Wednesday, March 11 from proven model

 The Cleveland Cavaliers look to extend their winning streak over the Orlando Magic to three games when the teams meet in a key NBA Eastern Conference matchup on Wednesday.
 Cleveland is coming off a 115-101 win over the Philadelphia 76ers on Monday, while Orlando crushed the Milwaukee Bucks 130-91 on Sunday.
 The Cavaliers (40-25), who have won six of 10, are 18-13 on the road this season.
 The Magic (35-28), who have won four in a row, are 19-11 on their home court.

 Tipoff from Kia Center in Orlando, Fla., is set for 7:30 p.m.
 ET.
-The Cavaliers lead the all-time series 69-62, including wins in four of the last five meetings.
 Cleveland is a 3.5-point favorite in the latest Cavaliers vs. Magic odds from.
-DraftKings Sportsbook, while the over/under for total points scored is 226.5.
+DraftKings Sportsbook, while the over/under for total points scored is 256.5.
 Before making any Magic vs. Cavaliers picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets instantly after any $5+ bet: